sehee-lim/sehee-lim.github.io/_posts/2023-09-27-NaiveBayes.md

 ## Example 1

-: classifying text messages as either "spam" or "ham"
+Classifying text messages as either "spam" or "ham"

 ```python